ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 If no error occurs and the PUT request is successfully processed, the Group Manager performs the following actions.

 First, the Group Manager updates the group-configuration resource, consistently with the values indicated in the PUT request from the Administrator.
 For each parameter not specified in the PUT request, the Group Manager MUST use default values as specified in {{default-values}}.
+The corresponding group-membership resource is also accordingly updated.

+The operation of overwriting the group-configuration resource and accordingly updating the group-membership resource MUST be atomic.

 If a new value N' is specified for the 'max_stale_sets' status parameter and N' is smaller than the current value N, the Group Manager preserves the (up to) N' most recent sets of stale OSCORE Sender IDs associated with the group, and deletes any possible older set (see {{Section 7.1 of I-D.ietf-ace-key-groupcomm-oscore}}).